 From a home dweller’s perspective, floor performance can be thought of as a level of comfort.
-If someone is walking by you inside a brand new house, you might feel two effects coming from the floor: deflection, the up and down movement of the floor (which you might not even feel at all, if it’s an engineered wood or concrete floor), and vibration.
-If you’re like me, the less you feel of both of these effects, the more solid the floor feels and that has a pleasant, comfortable feeling.
+If someone is walking by you inside a brand new house, you might feel an effect coming from the floor: vibration.
+If you’re like me, the less you feel vibration, the more solid the floor feels and that has a pleasant, comfortable feeling.

 Now go back in time a couple of months.
 You’re at the property, looking at the foundations of the house with just the flooring system in place.
 How would you go about making that floor feel rock solid beneath your feet?
 An architect’s plans would have already detailed that out for you, using a ratio called the floor performance factor.
 But let’s say there was no architect involved.
 You know part of the answer is the type of subflooring you have selected to be installed.
 Are you choosing 3/8’’ or 5/8” plywood sheets?
 Are you doubling them up?
 Are you just nailing them, or gluing them too?
 These are things that will have an effect on the cohesion and rigidity of the floor system.
 A word of advice: don’t cheap out here.